CrunchyData/pg_tileserv/README.md

 To disable the web interface, supply the run time flag `--no-preview`

+## Health Check Endpoint

+In order to run the server in an orchestrated environment, like Docker, it can be useful to have a health check endpoint.
+This is `/health` by default, and returns a `200 OK` if the server is responding to requests.
+To use a custom URL for the health check endpoint, supply the run time flag `-e` and your path.
+This setting will respect the base path setting, so if you choose a base path of `/example` and a health check endpoint of `/foo`, your health check URL becomes `/example/foo`.

 ## Layers List

 A list of layers is available in JSON at: